 She is getting older though.
 It’s what surprises me most when I go to my parent’s because I’m not there to see the gradual decline like when I lived there.
 When I visited last weekend, even sitting up made her pant.
 She wasn’t eating her food (although she was eating plenty of ice creams when offered) and would look at me in confusion when I tried to send her into the garden to go to the bathroom before bed.
 Whilst we’ve joked for many years that she was a dead dog walking, it became apparent that the date was fast approaching.

 When I left my parent’s last Monday, I made my last goodbye to Mabel.
 I was half expecting her to still be dragging herself around the house when I return later in the year.

 It’s a weird thing with pets, isn’t it?
 That sometimes we know they’re going to die before it happens.
 It’s written into the calendar as something that will take place at a certain time.

-My mum phoned my on Thursday to let me know the veterinary appointments have been made.
-One on Wednesday, for a check up.
+My mum phoned me on Thursday to let me know the veterinary appointments have been made.
+One on Wednesday, for a checkup.
 One on Friday for the procedure.
 Part of me hopes that the vet may still turn around and say ‘Don’t be silly, she’s got years left in her.’
 But it’s unlikely.

 I know it’s not a decision that has been lightly by my family.
 It’s a topic we’ve come back to again and again.
 It is a kindness, to have her put down.
 But it’s still heartbreaking.